| Title: | Generating Multi-State Survival Data |

 Parameter for generating the time-fixed covariate.
 An uniform distribution is used. |

-An object with two classes, data.frame
+An object with two classes, data.frame and CPHM.

 Artur Araújo, Luís Meira Machado and Susana Faria